-Lots of people know the importance of looking after your heart, as it pumps blood around your body, gets oxygen to your muscles and re-oxygenates the blood after you’ve used it.
+Lots of people know the importance of looking after your heart, as it pumps blood around your body, gets oxygen to your muscles, and re-oxygenates the blood after you’ve used it.
 There are hundreds of articles out there telling you the importance of this.
 However, there are equally important parts of your body that you need to look after.
 In this article, I’m going to be talking about one in particular.
-One part of your body that literally holds you upright.
+One part of your body that holds you upright.
 Without it, you wouldn’t be able to do anything.
 Have you guessed what it is yet?
 Your spine.

 Your spine is in all senses of the word, the backbone of all of the functions you use to live every day.
 Sleeping, moving, lifting, pushing.
 None of it is possible without your spine.
 When you don’t look after it and respect your spine the way it should be respected, you end up with massive problems.
-Problems that are really hard to fix.
-There have been numerous attempts to fix people spines after they have had an accident.
-Lots of procedures over the year have literally had to be banned due to their risks – this includes a Medtronic spinal cord stimulator recall
+Problems that are hard to fix.
+There have been numerous attempts to fix people's spines after they have had an accident.
+Lots of procedures over the year have had to be banned due to their risks - this includes a Medtronic spinal cord stimulator recall

 Your spine has several major jobs: